 - A. The salaries of teachers covered by this Agreement are set forth in Schedule A, which is attached to and incorporated in this Agreement.
-Such salary schedule shall remain in effect during the term of this Agreement. - B. All teachers newly employed shall be given credit on the salary schedule as set forth in Schedule A, at the discretion of the Superintendent, for outside teaching experience in any school district in the State of Michigan and other teaching experience for which credit is allowed. - C. To advance to the next step on the salary schedule, the teacher must serve two (2) full semesters the equivalent of one full school year as set forth in Article XXV. - 1.
-Teachers starting a school year with full knowledge that a leave will be necessary before the close of the semester will be given full credit for the semester, provided they serve fifty (50) or more days of the semester. - 2.
-1. Teachers starting the year with full knowledge that a leave will be necessary during the second semester before the closing day of the academic school year will be given full credit for the second semester toward advancement of a full step on the salary schedule, provided they serve one hundred (100) or more duty days before the closing day of the academic school year.during the semester. - 3.
-Teachers forced to take a leave under emergency situations will be given full credit toward advancement on the salary schedule, provided fifty (50) or more duty days have been served during the semester. - 4.
-2. Teachers forced to take a leave under emergency situations will be given full credit toward the advancement of a full step on the salary schedule provided one hundred (100) or more duty days have been served before the closing day of the academic school year and full credit toward the advancement of a half step on the salary schedule provided fifty (50) or more duty days have been served before the closing day of the academic school year. - 3.
+Such salary schedule shall remain in effect during the term of this Agreement. - B. All teachers newly employed shall be given credit on the salary schedule as set forth in Schedule A, at the discretion of the Superintendent, for outside teaching experience in any school district in the State of Michigan and other teaching experience for which credit is allowed. - C. To advance to the next step on the salary schedule, the teacher must serve the equivalent of one full school year as set forth in Article XXV. - 1.
+Teachers starting the year with full knowledge that a leave will be necessary before the closing day of the academic school year will be given full credit toward advancement of a full step on the salary schedule, provided they serve one hundred (100) or more duty days before the closing day of the academic school year. - 2.
+Teachers forced to take a leave under emergency situations will be given full credit toward the advancement of a full step on the salary schedule provided one hundred (100) or more duty days have been served before the closing day of the academic school year and full credit toward the advancement of a half step on the salary schedule provided fifty (50) or more duty days have been served before the closing day of the academic school year. - 3.
 Any teacher who has taught on a one-half (1/2) day schedule or more shall be given a full year's credit for that year of teaching experience.
 If a classroom teacher teaches less than one-half (1/2) time, his/her place on the salary schedule will be determined in the following manner: two (2) years of less than one-half (1/2) time teaching experience to earn one (1) step on the salary schedule. - D. Teachers required in the course of their work to drive personal automobiles from one school building to another shall receive a mileage allowance not less than the Internal Revenue Service (IRS) standard amount. - E. A teacher's daily rate shall be computed by dividing actual number of duty days into his/her contractual salary. - F. For teaching assignments in their major areas of teaching in excess of the regular school calendar, teachers will be compensated at their individual hourly rate.
 (Daily rate divided by the total duty hours of a teaching day.)
 Exceptions: summer school, adult education and driver education, which will be compensated according to Schedule A-3. - G. Teachers involved in extra duty assignments set forth in Schedules A-1, A-2 and A-3, which are attached to and incorporated in this Agreement, shall be compensated in accordance and without deviation.
-All extra duty assignments must be approved by the Superintendent's office annually. - H. Any teacher who has served sixteen (16) or more years teaching in Clarkston Community Schools will receive an off scale payment in the amount of \$800 per year to be deposited in their district approved 403(b) account, \$400 on the first pay of December and \$400 on the first pay of June each year.
+All extra duty assignments must be approved by the Superintendent's office annually.